 The Songlines by Bruce Chatwin

-It may seem odd (and perhaps inappropriate) that it was an English writer, Bruce Chatwin, who introduced me to a foundation of Indigenous Australian culture.
+It may seem odd (and perhaps inappropriate) that an English writer, Bruce Chatwin, introduced me to a foundation of Indigenous Australian culture.
 But until I read Chatwin's 1987 book, The Songlines (Amazon link), I hadn't realised the diversity of Aboriginal nations and languages on the continent.
 Let alone the existence and significance of Songlines.